nico-barbieri/develhope-react/README.md

-# develhope-react
+# Develhope - React.js Exercises

-Develhope - React Exercises
+Every exercise can be found in its own branch